Adarsh-Ambastha/Clustering_TeamDatrix_T099/README.md

 # **Household Power Consumption Clustering**

 ### **Description**
 This project explores and analyzes household power consumption data using clustering techniques.
-It applies various machine learning algorithms, including K-Means, DBSCAN, and Gaussian Mixtures, to uncover meaningful patterns and insights.
+It applies various machine learning algorithms, including K-Means, K mini batch, and Gaussian Mixtures, to uncover meaningful patterns and insights.
 The project also includes comprehensive Exploratory Data Analysis (EDA) to understand data distribution, trends, and correlations.

 ---